vipulnaik/diet-exercise-health/best-practices/best-practices-around-fasting.md

   the Udupi Palace sambhar.
 Try to avoid for about a week after a fast or at least four days after last-experienced symptoms.

-* Sauerkraut: This is very acidic and should be avoided for about 48 hours after a fast or after last-experienced soreness.
-Go for vegan probiotic yogurt instead.

-  NOTE: Don't resume in the same meal as resuming walnuts, so as to be able to isolate any adverse effects of resuming.
-Stagger the resumption into separate meals and, if possible, into separate days.

 * Walnuts: The sharp edges of the nuts could irritate an already inflamed esophagus.
-Walnuts should be avoided for about 48 hours after a fast or after last-experienced soreness.
+Walnuts should be avoided for about 44 hours after a fast or after last-experienced soreness (so about two calendar days, but setting the limit to 44 instead of 48 hours to account for the meal two days later being started earlier than the delayed meal due to the fast).

   NOTE: Don't resume in the same meal as resuming sauerkraut, so as to be able to isolate any adverse effects of resuming.
 Stagger the resumption into separate meals.

+* Sauerkraut: This is very acidic and should be avoided for about 68 hours after a fast or after last-experienced soreness.
+However, be careful that sauerkraut can be a neutralizing factor for capsaicin, which is alkaline, so if I have cayenne pepper mixed in the meal, accompany the reduction in sauerkraut with a corresponding increase in other neutralizers, including vegan probiotic yogurt.

+  NOTE: Don't resume in the same meal as resuming walnuts, so as to be able to isolate any adverse effects of resuming.
+Stagger the resumption into separate meals and, if possible, into separate days.

+* Kimchi: This has both acidic components and capsaicin, both of which can be irritating.
+This should be avoinded for about 92 hours after a fast and after last-experienced soreness.

 * Oil: I don't generally have standalone oil anyway, but this avoidance can be interpreted in terms of avoiding oil-rich portions